-NOTE: Maps to all fields will be included in the info packet sent to teams on May 8.
+NOTE: Maps to all fields will be available on our homepage soon

-JAN 1-May 1- Sign-up open.
+JAN 21-April 30- Sign-up open.
 See "Team Sign-Up Process" below to sign your team up.
 Please contact Andy Flax with any questions at email@example.com

 TEAM SIGN-UP PROCESS:

-H) Who insures your team?
-Are you all (coaches and players) US Lacrosse Members, or does your league insure you for tournaments (including ours)?
+E. Who insures your team?
+Are you all (coaches and players) US Lacrosse Members, or does your league insure you for tournaments (including this one)?

 -Make payable to Steamboat Lacrosse LLC

 -$750 per team